MQM founder pleads not guilty to encouraging terror

 LONDON: The founder and leader of Muttahida Qaumi Movement (MQM) has pleaded not guilty to encouraging terrorism in a speech to supporters in 2016 in Karachi from his home in London.

-At the time of the publication, he intended those who heard him to be encouraged, “or was reckless as to whether they would be so encouraged”, the charge states.
-Altaf Hussain has lived in the UK in self-exile since the 1990s.

 On Monday, Altaf Hussain, who is on bail, attended a hearing in his Old Bailey case by Skype.
-He did not appear in court in person due to coronavirus scare and the social distancing guidelines being followed by the courts.
+He didn’t appear in court in person due to coronavirus scare and the social distancing guidelines being followed by the courts.

 The MQM founder wore a face mask, large tinted glasses, a red tie and black suit for the virtual hearing attended by his barrister Joel Bennathan QC and prosecutor Mark Heywood QC.